marbl/MetagenomeScope/FEATURES_TODO.md

 * Tighten up xdot regexes to reject invalid numbers and alert the user to their existence.

-* Write an actual tokenizer for the xdot file format, so we can parse it agnostic to spaces/formatting.
-Note that, as I lack a formal specification of the xdot grammar, I'll probably have to come up with something myself.
+* Use ANTLR or something for xdot parsing.
+Would take care of above point.

 * Any other cool features.